Competitions & Workshops

 MATE ROV Oregon Regional Competition

 In this annual challenge, students from upper elementary to college age build remotely operated vehicles (ROV) and use them to complete underwater missions.
 Three classes compete in this Regional: RANGER, NAVIGATOR, and SCOUT.
-The 2025 Oregon Regional event was held in Newport, Oregon.
-Watch the recorded livestream of the 2025 competition
+The next event will take place in Newport, OR on May 9, 2026.

 MATE ROV OREGON REGIONAL COMPETITION